axone-protocol/docs/docs/tutorials/webapp-1.md

 }
 ```

-You can notice the usage of `encodeForMsgTx` function to encode the triples in base64.
+You can notice the usage of `encodeForMsgTx` function to encode the RDF triples (Turtle format) in base64.

 #### Use the app to execute a smart contract